RalphBacon/LGT8F328P-Arduino-Clone-Chip-ATMega328P/README.md

 **1 Download the LogicGreen zipped resources here**
 https://github.com/LGTMCU/Larduino_HSP
+There's a copy of this zipped folder right here on my GitHub

 **2 Extract the download (unzip it)**
 and move the unzipped LGT/avr folder to under the *hardware* folder in your Arduino sketch folder.
 If you do not have a _hardware_ folder in your Arduino Sketches folder, just create one.